AAMC Announces New MCAT Dates and a Shorter MCAT

 It is very likely that admissions committees will weigh the shortened MCAT equal to the regular MCAT.
 The AAMC is working closely with medical schools to keep the upcoming admissions cycle as fair as possible.

-Will the shortened MCAT be easier?
+Will the shorter MCAT be easier?

 No. The AAMC specifically stated that the shorter exam will not be easier than the normal full-length MCAT.
 You will still go through the four sections and the exam will probably keep the distribution of topics, difficulties, and reasoning skills identical between exam formats.